Perlkonig/grav-plugin-webmention/README.md

       If set to `true`, the plugin will store the webmention request but not action it.
 You will need to use the admin page or the CLI to process incoming requests.

       If set to `false`, the plugin will immediately try to verify the webmention.
-This opens you up to a denial-of-service attack!
+This opens you up to being used in a DDOS attack!
 There's really no good reason to ever do this.
 The option is here purely for completeness.

     - `status_mode` only has meaning if `async` is set to `true`.
 It determines how the plugin will respond to the request.